 In the Channels area of Plytix, you can create channel feeds to transfer information between systems.
-Unlike humans, feeds aren't so much about aesthetics but more about digital formats.
+Unlike humans, feeds aren't so much about aesthetics, but about digital formats.

-Now, let’s jump in to what is a feed and what is it used for?
+Now, let’s jump into what a feed is and what it's used for.

 A feed is a tool that allows you to send data from your PIM system to another third party system, such as Google Shopping.
-The first thing you need to know is the file format the third party requires when receiving information, so you can set up the feed in order for your product information to syndicate seamlessly.
+The first thing you'll need to know is which file format the third party requires when receiving information so you can set up the feed in order for your product information to syndicate seamlessly.
 Your third-party system could be a web shop, marketplace, ERP system or any other such system which can consume a feed.

-Use this infographic as a useful resource to turn to ;) Not just for Google, but also for industry standard, and best practices.
+Use this infographic as a useful resource to turn to ;) Not just for Google, but also for industry standards and best practices.